jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 And so on, and so on, and so forth.

 So this is a port of Peter Norvig's Python code.
 It is as short as the Python program.
-And and that is not like a contest.
-It is more about this: everything that is in here is about the problem.
+And that is not like a contest.
+It is more about
+this: everything that is in here is about the problem.
 All the words you are reading, and everything, it is all about the problem.
 There is no extra stuff.
 There is no static, import, blah, type this, type that, yada ya, extra control stuff.
 It is all about the problem.
 100% about the problem.

 And that is what you want.
 So it is short.
 It is free of ceremony.
 But most important is: it is about the problem, which means it is a